Late Bloomer

 Original Music: Angélica Negrón

-Performance (premiere): Liane Aung, Juan Duarte, Quaba Venza Ernest, Amanda Sachs, Thryn Saxon, Frances Lorraine Samson, Kevin J. Shannon
+Performance (premiere): Liane Aung, Juan Duarte, Quaba Venza Ernest, Peter Mazurowski, Thryn Saxon, Frances Lorraine Samson, Jie-Hung Connie Shiau, and Miles Yeung-Tieu

-Additional Collaborators: Paige Amicon, Joe Davis, Alisia Pobega
+Additional Collaborators: Paige Amicon, Joe Davis, Alisia Pobega, Amanda Sachs, Kevin J. Shannon

 Costume Design: Quinn Czejkowski